Skip to main content

 Heap: Who Should Choose It

-1First-hand testing note: Autocapture and retroactive event definition is magical.
+1Autocapture and retroactive event definition is magical.
 We defined a new event on 6 months of historical data without re-instrumenting.
 The trade-off: session replay is a paid add-on and the UI feels slower than Mixpanel.
 Best when engineering bandwidth is the bottleneck.

-2Choose Heap if: Your biggest pain point is waiting for engineering to instrument events, retroactive analysis is critical (define events after the fact and analyze history), your product team wants to self-define events visually without code, session replay alongside analytics matters, you are a web-first product (autocapture is strongest on web)
+2Choose Heap if: Your biggest pain point is waiting for engineering to instrument events, retroactive analysis is critical (define events after the fact and analyze history), your product team wants to self-define events visually without code, session replay alongside analytics matters, you're a web-first product (autocapture is strongest on web)

 3Avoid Heap if: You have a well-instrumented product with a mature data pipeline (Mixpanel or Amplitude is better), mobile is your primary platform (autocapture is less mature on mobile), you want transparent pricing (session-based custom quotes), you want open-source and self-hosting (PostHog)